o3de/o3de.org/content/docs/user-guide/settings/output-settings-registry.md

 ## Storing Editor Preferences using the root key and a filter

 Dumping the entire root of the Settings Registry with an include filter writes the ancestor objects of a setting that is anchored to a specified key.
-The following example invokes the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function with a key parameter of "" (the root) and an includes a filter that maintains any JSON objects that have a JSON pointer with the `"/Amazon/Editor/Preferences"` prefix:
+The following example invokes the `SettingsRegistryMergeUtils::DumpSettingsRegistryToStream` function with a key parameter of "" (the root) and includes a filter that maintains any JSON objects that have a JSON pointer with the `"/Amazon/Editor/Preferences"` prefix:

 ```c++
 AZ::SettingsRegistryMergeUtils::DumperSettings dumperSettings;